 In California, most personal injury cases arise out of another person's negligence rather than intentional misconduct.
 Most motor vehicle cases, for example, are the result of a driver that is distracted, fatigued, or otherwise impaired.
 If you are suing someone for negligence while driving, you will have to prove by a preponderance of the evidence that the defendant: (1) owed you a duty of care, (2) breached that duty, (3) actually and proximately caused the accident, and (4) actual damages.

 What if Driver A is both insolvent and uninsured?
 California recognizes the rule of joint and several liability for economic damages (special damages) only.
 Economic damages are tangible damages that don't vary based on the makeup of a jury and its subjective determination.
 For example, lost income and medical bills are economic damages.
 If $75,000 of the total damages are economic damages, Driver B can be held responsible for the full $67,500 of economic damages that represents both Driver A and Driver B's proportion of fault.
 However, Driver B will only be responsible for 40% of the general damages, also known as noneconomic damages ($25,000), or $10,000.
-Driver C will not be able to recover the $12,500 in general damages owed by Driver A.Consult an Experienced San Bernardino Lawyer to Seek Damages for Your Injuries
+Driver C will not be able to recover the $12,500 in general damages owed by Driver A.Consult an Experienced Personal Injury Lawyer in Los Angeles to Seek Damages for Your Injuries